50 Stunning Hummingbird Pictures You Need to See

 Patty Jennings (B&B reader)

-Gladiolas are one of my all-time favorite summer blooms, and while I was taking photos of the ones in my garden, I noticed I had company.
+Gladiolas are one of my all-time favorite summer blooms, and while I was taking pictures of the ones in my garden, I noticed I had company.
 A juvenile ruby-throated hummingbird was also interested in the blooms!
 I shouldn’t have been too surprised because hummingbirds like the color red, but it really brought a smile to my face.

 Patty Jennings Stacyville, Maine